uber/react-vis/docs/treemap.md

 - Size of gap in pixels

-Determines gap between lefs.
-If not setted gap will be same as padding value.
+Determines gap between leaves.
+If not set gap will be same as padding value.
 Set 0 for remove inner gap.